samirasaed/assig-3/README.md

 # MiniShell Project

-Hi!
 This is my MiniShell project for the Operating Systems course.
 I built a simple Unix-like shell using Lex and Yacc.
 Here's what it can do and how I worked on it.

 ## What My Shell Can Do